taataa/tapspace/docs/api/v2/index.md

 - *content*
-  - a HTMLElement or HTML string.
+  - an HTMLElement or HTML string.
 The given element(s) will be wrapped in a div.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>